xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 tutorials.
 We want them to follow our thinking, to annotate, and to review their notes regularly.
 In the social context, lazy practices are unethical because they "bank" against the labor of others, in the future, literally borrowing someone else's time.
-Doing things the right way now, saves unnecessary effort later.
+Doing things the right way now saves unnecessary effort later.

-### 1.6 Target daily, real-world computation.
+### 1.5 Target daily, real-world computation.

 Programming classes in the sciences often begin with coding for coding's sake, intended an audience inherently interested in logic, math, and engineering.
 The